datachainlab/ibc-proxy/README.md

 - `upstream_commitment_path`
     - IBC Commitment path in the upstream

-Downstream builds this path based on the state of the Proxy Client and uses it during verification.
+The downstream builds this path based on the state of the Proxy Client and uses it during verification.

 ### Proxy Client